sophiecchen/type-zhuyin/README.md

 # Type-Zhuyin

-#Designed to help Chinese learners memorize the positions of Zhuyin (Bopomofo) characters on a keyboard (standard layout)
+This program is designed to help Chinese learners memorize the positions of Zhuyin (Bopomofo) characters on a keyboard (standard layout).

-#Contains 16 lessons/drills
+It contains 16 lessons/drills and introduces the position of each new character in an orderly fashion.